helrond/songs/_posts/2024-12-20-what-a-fire.md

 </div>

 You stood among the traffic and you breathed it in
-No matter how the winds would swirl
+For sustenance you sought the poorest land
 Your roots went deep and your branches spread
-All around the world
+You marked the sea, the sky, the strand

 <div class="chorus">CHORUS</div>